xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 			- proxy choice can save computational work for the base optimizer
 			- the proxy choices that humans care about (food, resources, mating) are computationally easy to optimize directly and correlate well with survival and reproduction
 				- by contrast, caring about spreading out genes is more computational overhead
-			- you can imagine how a proxy always leads to good performance on the base objective byt then a distributional shift occurs and the proxy is no longer good!
+			- you can imagine how a proxy always leads to good performance on the base objective but then a distributional shift occurs and the proxy is no longer good!
-				- thing bio/evo examples, what happens when we over-optimize for food? sex?
+				- think bio/evo examples, what happens when we over-optimize for food? sex?
 		- compression length of the mesa-optimizer
 			- description length (complexity) of robustly aligned mesa-optimizer might be longer than the description length of a pseudo-aligned mesa-optimizer
 			- “there are more pseudo-aligned mesa-objectives than robustly-aligned mesa-objectives”